rememberSoftwares/yacana/README.md

 task1.solve()
 ```

-What's happening above ?
+What's happening above?
-* First, we instanciated an Agent with the `llama3:8b` model.
+* First, we instantiated an Agent with the `llama3:8b` model.
 You might need to update that depending on what LLM you downloaded from Ollama ;
 * Second, we instanciated a Task ;
 * Third, we asked that the Task be solved ;

 ℹ️ For easing the learning curve the default logging level is INFO.
 It will show what is going on in Yacana.
 Note that not ALL intermediary prompts are shown.

-Output of executing should look like this:
+The output of execution should look like this:
 ```
 INFO: [PROMPT]: Solve the equation 2 + 2 and output the result